 If anyone knows how to set yourself up for the best chance of jumping a clear round it’s Ben Maher — individual gold medallist at the Olympics Games in Tokyo.

-Jumping a clear round is the final element that slots into place after months of preparation.
-To make sure you get it right when it counts, follow Olympic showjumper Ben Maher’s winning course walk formula to help you and your horse triumph in the ring.
+Showjumping clear is the final element that slots into place after months of preparation.
+To make sure you get it right when it counts, follow Ben’s course-walk formula to help you and your horse triumph in the ring.

-1. Study the course plan and get an idea of the jump off as well.
+Study the course plan and get an idea of the jump-off as well.
 Take a few moments to examine this before you venture into the arena and start walking.

-5. Walk the line you intend to ride – don’t cut corners.
-Remember the aim is to ride a straight line to each fence with smooth turns – this will help your horse stay in balance and rhythm.
+Walk the line you intend to ride — don’t cut corners.
+Remember the aim is to ride a straight line to each fence with smooth turns.
+This will help your horse stay in balance and rhythm.
 You need to have a clear idea of how you’re going to ride each fence.

-6. Put together a complete and detailed plan – a bit like a dressage test.
+Put together a complete and detailed plan, a bit like a dressage test.
 It’s not just about the physical obstacles, it’s about the lines you’re going to ride too.

-7. As you approach each fence, assess the type of jump it is, but also consider the visual impact too.
+As you approach each fence, assess the type of jump it is and size, but also consider the visual impact too.
 Is there something in the background that might distract your horse?

 Once you’ve walked the course, then the trick is to remember the route!
 When you get to the last fence, go through the whole course again.
 Start from the beginning with a very detailed plan.

 If your position in the running order means you can watch the first few horses go, do so and try to gain an understanding of how the course is riding.